GaloisInc/BESSPIN-GFE/README.md

 #### Running Linux and Busybox ####

-The following instructions describe now to boot Linux with Busybox.
+The following instructions describe how to boot Linux with Busybox.

 ##### Build the memory image